Prenuptial/Postnuptial Agreements Lawyer Los Angeles

 Prenuptial agreements (also called antenuptial, premarital agreements, or prenups, for short) are contracts between future spouses, who are thinking about getting married.
 In America, they gained popularity in the eighties, but reportedly, even ancient Romans used them.

-Why choose a prenup?
 California law regulates the mutual rights and obligations of spouses and domestic partners.
 However, some of these rights can be altered by agreement.
-If the spouses want to handle their property vovision during marriage or in the event of a dissolution, or death of a spouse differently than the default under the current state law, a prenuptial agreement might be an appropriate option for achieving the desired result.
+If the spouses want to handle their property division during marriage or in the event of a dissolution, or death of a spouse differently than the default under the current state law, a prenuptial agreement might be an appropriate option for achieving the desired result.

 A prenup only becomes effective upon marriage.
 Should the marriage be annulled, a premarital agreement might not be enforced at all, or only to a minimal extent.
 In respect to domestic partnerships, the date of registration is equivalent to the date of marriage.